Code of Practice

 After selection, students are required to confirm their acceptance of the course by paying a registration/administration fee.
 This fee is not refundable.
 In consultation with the interviewer/Course Coordinator, students select preferred session times in accordance with the minimum attendance requirement for their chosen language.
 Session times are subject to availability of places and tutors.
 All times for the following week need to be need to be booked by the Thursday of the preceding week and changes are then not possible.

-During this interview students are required to sign a contract detailing conditions of enrolment.
+During this interview students are required to sign a contract detailing conditions of enrollment.
 The students’ rights and obligations are explained prior to their acceptance and signing of the contract.
 Completion of the course and attainment of course outcomes is achievable within the suggested time as stated in the course outline, however this is subject to the individual rate of progress.
 Variables include student’s prior learning, aptitude and motivation.
 Students commence their course with an orientation session with the Student Coordinator, at which the learning method and the format of sessions is explained in detail, students’ work-books are issued and the student is introduced to all core staff at the Centre.

 Sessions incorporate a combination of delivery methods such as Computer work and individual tutorial time, and may also include group work.
 The way these components of the course are balanced is at the discretion of the Centre management.